-CHICAGO, February 1, 2018 – In recognition of Jewish Disability Awareness and Inclusion Month, CJE SeniorLife’s Linkages program has collaborated with many Chicago area organizations to host the 6th annual Policy, Advocacy and You event.
-On Tuesday, February 27, Policy, Advocacy and You: Why Personal Stories Matter will highlight the importance of finding and sharing personal stories to promote change in disability and aging policy.
+CHICAGO, February 15, 2019 – As a follow up to February’s Jewish Disability Awareness and Inclusion Month activities, CJE SeniorLife’s Linkages program is collaborating with several Chicago area organizations to host the 7th annual Policy, Advocacy and You event for adults with disabilities, older adults, family members, professionals and students.
+On Thursday, March 14, attendees of Policy, Advocacy and You: Taking Disability Advocacy to the Next Level will learn self-empowerment skills to more effectively advocate for meaningful change in disability and aging policy.

-“We hope participants in this program will hear that positive outcomes are still happening and will learn about how to influence these kinds of positive outcomes,” said Rosann Corcoran, CJE SeniorLife’s Manager, Community Counseling, LCSW.
+“We hope participants in this program will hear that positive outcomes are still happening and will learn about how to influence these kinds of positive outcomes,” said Rosann Corcoran, Manager of Counseling Services at CJE SeniorLife.
 “Awareness and understanding are our best tools in being good advocates and that is the purpose of this event.”

 Beth Hillel Congregation B’nai Emunah